thomasvoorend/Innovatos-cam/README.md

 But on the ESP32-CAM it is not just any led blinking; its a flash that you can use later to brighten up the surroundings for the camera.

-Go to the GitHub page (github.com/thomasvoorend/innovatos-cam) and download the "InnovatosBlink.ino" file
+Go to the GitHub page (github.com/thomasvoorend/innovatos-cam) and download the "InnovatosBlink.ino" folder

 Open it in the Arduino IDE and select the 'AiThinker ESP32-CAM' under Tools > Board, and the COM port under Tools > Port